peterpeerdeman/peterpeerdeman.github.io/_posts/2013-12-09-saving-version-number-at-capifony-deploy.md

 categories: devops
 tags: [capifony]
 ---
-To save the version number to a json file during deployment, use the following capifony task
+Having a git version number and deploydate is very convenient to keep tabs on the deployed software on your different environments.
+To save the version number to a json file during deployment, use the following capifony task.

 <!--more-->